Youth smoking: Cigars

 Following e-cigarettes, the next most commonly used tobacco product among youth are cigars.
 In 2016 it was estimated that 7.7% of high school students smoked cigars.
 From 2000 to 2012 there was a surge in adolescent cigar use, with total consumption of cigars nearly doubling among youth.
 National estimates of current cigar use revealed that while traditional cigarette use is on the decline, cigar use remains as high as 13% among high school students.
 Co-use between cigarettes and cigars is very common.
 One study found that of youth who experimented with cigarettes and cigars, approximately 40% of adolescents smoked cigarettes and cigars regularly.
 Furthermore, cigar use was higher among individuals who smoked multiple tobacco products in comparison to adolescents who only smoked cigars.
 In terms of individual differences, African-American youth are more likely to use cigars than Caucasian youth.
 Cigar uses are also more likely to be male and use other tobacco and alcohol products.

-While many adolescents may suspect cigars to be less harmful than cigarettes, cigars may be more harmful than cigarettes because they contain more tar, a higher level of toxins since cigar wrappers less permeable than cigarette wrappers, and contain a higher level of cancer-causing substances.
+While many adolescents may suspect cigars to be less harmful than cigarettes, cigars may be more harmful than cigarettes because they contain far more tar, a higher level of toxins, and contain a higher level of cancer-causing substances.
 Cigar use is associated with a range of negative health consequences including oral, lung, and esophageal cancer.